Skip to main content

 So, What Do I Do?

-Do two things—learn more and get involved.
-It's not hopeless—preparation for the energy crisis is possible.
+But it's not hopeless—preparation for the coming energy crisis is possible.
 People and communities can develop small-scale local strategies.
-The critical thing is to "relocalize"—to rebuild societies based on the local production of food, goods, and energy.
-Localized communities will be more resistant to the coming effects of Peak Oil.
+The critical thing is to "relocalize" to rebuild societies based on the local production of food, goods, and energy.
+The more localized a community is, the more resilient it will be in the face of the effects of Peak Oil and related disruptions.

-This is the point where we normally say something like "Know someone who should read this Peak Oil FAQ?"
-In this case, EVERYONE you know should read it!
+This is the point where we normally say something like "Know someone who should read this Peak Oil FAQ?
+Please forward ..."
+But in this case, the topic is so important that EVERYONE you know should read it!
 Please send it to them.

 Books, other articles, and resources: